 Later that year, Amber’s father, Richard, attended a media symposium in Arlington with a friend, who was to give a speech.
 That speech called for a new way to broadcast information about missing children to the public, involving various forms of media, such as radio, roadside billboards and television.
 A reporter from a local radio station heard the speech and took its ideas to the Dallas police department, to see if they could make them work in practice.
 Shortly thereafter, the first ‘Amber alert’ was trialed, via a series of radio broadcasts in the north of Texas.
 Over the next two years, the alerts were developed to include other forms of media, as well as participating cell numbers via SMS.
 Today, many of us know Amber’s name and the service it represents.

-We already know the most important emergency numbers in Germany, the UK, the Netherlands or the country we live in, and we are all conditioned, almost instinctively, to call emergency services whenever we witness or experience a crime, accident, or any type of crisis.
-And anyone who has ever dialed an emergency number like 911 or 112, for example, knows that the responder on the other end of the line is potentially hearing their voice at the most vulnerable time of their life.
+We already know the most important emergency numbers in Germany, the UK, the Netherlands or the country we live in, and we are all conditioned, almost instinctively, to call the emergency services whenever we witness or experience a crime, accident, or any type of crisis.
+Anyone who has ever dialed an emergency number like 911 or 112, for example, knows that the responder on the other end of the line is potentially hearing their voice at the most vulnerable time of their life.
 They could be physically threatened, trapped in a blazing building, or suffering a heart attack.
 Emergency numbers are useful because they allow someone caught up in such an event to both raise the alarm about it and to help tailor the correct response.
 And being able to use them when we are in such a situation, free of charge, without communication problems or wait times is not just a nice extra – it could be lifesaving.

 The ideas from the Arlington symposium related to emergency communication in the opposite direction: From a centralized source traveling outwards to thousands – potentially even millions – of recipients.
 That is, to people who are not directly involved in a given emergency, with the aim of raising the alarm among them, so that they can help to avert a disaster.
 Both forms of communication are vital for the health and well-being of the general public in any society.